TediusTimmy/FunnyMachine/README.md

 * RETN  - Return if Negative
 * RETO  - Return if Odd
 * RETP  - Return if Positive (not Zero and not Negative)
-* RET   - Return if not zero
+* RETC  - Return if not zero
 * RETZP - Return if Zero or Positive
 * RETE  - Return if Even
 * RETZN - Return if Zero or Negative